To organise and oversee all aspects of the on-site activity programme at the designated Summer School.

 - To follow and/or where necessary, adapt the prescribed activity programme in full, making additional activities available upon request.

 - To liaise with maintenance and administrative staff in advance and during the term of hire to guarantee the smooth and safe operation of all activities.

-- To meet with St Mary’s Sports and Facilities Manager at least once a week to arrange use of facilities and finalise the programme.
+- To meet with the responsible of St Mary’s Sports and Facilities at least once a week to arrange use of facilities and finalise the programme.

 - To maintain financial and administrative records of all activity-related bookings and purchases, working with the Office Manager (if any).

 - To understand and be conversant with LAL Risk Assessment methods and conclusions including completing new Risk Assessments and updating current ones.

 - To ensure when not on duty that the Excursions Manager is apprised of all necessary information.